For dating-app photos

 The Window Light Method That Beats Ring Lights

 The 45-degree angle is crucial because it creates gentle shadows under the cheekbones and jawline while keeping both eyes evenly lit.
-I tested every angle from 15 to 90 degrees, and the sweet spot was consistently 43-47 degrees from your nose direction.
+The sweet spot is 43-47 degrees from your nose direction.
 Anything closer to straight-on flattens features, while side lighting beyond 60 degrees creates asymmetrical shadows that phone cameras can't handle well.

 The fix